ETSE-UV/DQM-UV/README.md

 ## How to use

 ### Demo video
-Watch a demo video of the tool by clicking on the picture below
+Watch a demo video of the tool by clicking on the picture below:

 [![Watch the video](https://img.youtube.com/vi/rE4-iGGr30A/maxresdefault.jpg)](https://www.youtube.com/watch?v=rE4-iGGr30A)